 - Cold pressed or expressed oils.

-Pure steam distilled oils
+How to store pure steam distilled oils

 This covers the largest selection of your essential oils.
 These are obtained as steam passes through pressed plant material which unites with the oil.
 This is then collected where the oil and water separate.